kstenerud/concise-encoding/cbe-specification.md

 Alignment
 ---------

 Applications might require data to be aligned in some cases for optimal decoding performance.
-For example, some processors might not be able to read unaligned multibyte data types without special (costly) intervention.
+For example, some processors might not be able to read unaligned multi-byte data types without special (costly) intervention.
 An encoder could in theory be tuned to insert [padding](#padding) when encoding certain data, trading document size for encoding/decoding efficiency:

 |  0 |  1 |  2 |  3 |  4 |  5 |  6 |  7 |
 | -- | -- | -- | -- | -- | -- | -- | -- |